Moors murders: Lasting notoriety

 The photographs and tape recording of the torture of Lesley Ann Downey exhibited in court, and the nonchalant responses of Brady and Hindley, helped to ensure their lasting notoriety.
-Brady, who said that he did not want to be released, was rarely mentioned in the news, but Hindley's insistent desire to be released contributed to her continuing status as a figure of public hate—especially as she failed to confess to involvement in the Reade and Bennett murders for twenty years.
+Brady, who said that he did not want to be released, was rarely mentioned in the news, but Hindley's insistent desire to be released contributed to her continuing status as a figure of public hate–especially as she failed to confess to involvement in the Reade and Bennett murders for twenty years.
 Hindley's role in the crimes also violated gender norms: her betrayal of the maternal role fed public perceptions of her "inherent evil", and made her a "poster girl" for moral panics about serial murder and paedophilia in subsequent decades.
-Her often reprinted photograph, taken shortly after she was arrested, is described by some commentators as similar to the mythical Medusa and, according to author Helen Birch, has become "synonymous with the idea of feminine evil".
+Her often reprinted mugshot, taken shortly after she was arrested, is described by some commentators as similar to the mythical Medusa and, according to author Helen Birch, has become "synonymous with the idea of feminine evil".

 At the 1997 Sensation art exhibition, the painting Myra caused controversy, as it was a reproduction of Hindley's mugshot, shortly after she was arrested, composed of children's handprints.
 Given Hindley's status as co-defendant in the first serial murder trial held since the abolition of the death penalty, retribution was a common theme among those who were determined that she should not be released from prison.
 Even Hindley's mother insisted that she should die in prison, partly for fear for Hindley's safety.
 Some commentators expressed the view that of the two, Hindley was the "more evil".

 Lord Longford, a Catholic convert, campaigned to secure the release of "celebrated" criminals, and Hindley in particular, which earned him constant derision from the public and the tabloid media.
-He described Hindley as a "delightful" person and said "you could loathe what people did but should not loathe what they were because human personality was sacred even though human behaviour was very often appalling".
+He described Hindley as a "delightful" person and said "you could loathe what people did but should not loathe what they were because human personality was sacred even though human behaviour was very often appalling."
 Tabloid newspapers branded him a "loony" and a "do-gooder" for supporting Hindley, whom they described as evil.
-She became a long-running source of material for the press, which printed embellished tales of her "cushy" life at the "5-star" Cookham Wood Prison and her liaisons with prison staff and other inmates.
+Hindley became a long-running source of material for the press, which printed embellished tales of her "cushy" life at the "5-star" Cookham Wood Prison and her liaisons with prison staff and other inmates.

 The book The Loathsome Couple by Edward Gorey (Mead, 1977) was inspired by the Moors murders.
-Manchester band The Smiths' song "Suffer Little Children", from their 1984 self-titled debut album, was also inspired by the case.
+Manchester band the Smiths' song "Suffer Little Children", from their 1984 self-titled debut album, was also inspired by the case.
 The case featured in two television dramas in 2006, See No Evil: The Moors Murders and Longford.
-The episode "White Bear" from the Netflix anthology series, Black Mirror (then owned and broadcast on the British network, Channel 4), was partially inspired by the murders.
+The episode "White Bear", from the Netflix anthology series Black Mirror (then owned and broadcast on the British network, Channel 4), was partially inspired by the murders.